-If vertical schools had no benefits, they wouldn’t have achieved such widespread acceptance.
+If this type of school had no benefits, they would not have achieved such widespread acceptance.

-Here are just a few of the reasons why more vertical schools are in the pipeline.
+Here are just a few of the reasons why these schools are in the pipeline.

 Benefit #1 – Space Saving

-This article alluded to the space-saving benefits of vertical schools earlier.
 It’s the main reason why they’re so popular in Japan.
 As the population increases, the demand for space goes up.
-We can’t dedicate all of this space to schools.
+We cannot dedicate all of this space to schools.
 Most of it has to go to residential buildings and commercial premises.
 After all, people need spaces to live and work in.

 Benefit #2 – Locational Benefits

 Imagine that there’s a patch of available land in a city’s Central Business District (CBD).
-This land doesn’t offer enough space for a full school campus.
+This land does not offer enough space for a full school campus.
 But it’s large enough to host a high-rise building.

 A traditional school could not take advantage of this land.
-As a result, it also couldn’t take advantage of the benefits of being so near to a CBD.
+As a result, it also could not take advantage of the benefits of being so near to a CBD.
 That means no working relationships with local businesses and fewer opportunities for students.